 If you have been injured in an accident arising from the negligence of another party, you likely will be contacted promptly by a representative of that individual’s insurance company.
 If you already filed a claim, you may have heard from a representative of the insurer.

 A big mistake an injured person makes, which results in that individual receiving a lowball offer of compensation for injuries, is being too free in discussing an accident and injuries with an insurance company.
 Your best strategy is to forgo immediately discussing the accident and your injuries with an insurance company until you have at least taken the time to consult with a lawyer.
+When you get an offer you may wonder if the offer is fair?

 Time and again, people just like you answer questions put forth by an insurance company adjuster at a point in time before even the full extent of injuries are known.
 If you do this, you potentially can damage your claim and limit the amount of money you will be able to receive for your injuries.
+Here are the top 10 insurance company tricks for car accident victims.

 Discussing the Claim Before the Extent of Your Injuries are Known